History of golf: Japan

 After the Meiji restoration of 1868 Japan made a concerted effort to modernise its economy and industry on western lines.
 Japanese came to Europe and America to establish trade links and study and acquire the latest developments in business, science and technology, and westerners came to Japan to help establish schools, factories, shipyards and banks.

 In 1903 a group of British expatriates established the first golf club in Japan, at Kobe.
 In 1913 the Tokyo Golf club at Komazawa was established for and by native Japanese who had encountered golf in the United States, but it was moved to Asaka in Saitama prefecture in 1932.
+In 1921, Japan established the first golf course in Korea at Hyochang Park, which then contained the tombs of Korean royalty.
+The game was played around the tombs.
 In 1924 the Japan Golf Association was established by the seven clubs then in existence.
-During the 1920s and early 1930s several new courses were built, however the great depression and increasing anti-Western sentiment limited the growth of the game.
+During the 1920s and early 1930s several new courses were built, however the Great Depression and increasing anti-Western sentiment limited the growth of the game.
 By the time of the Japanese attacks against the USA and British Empire in 1941 there were 23 courses.
 During the subsequent war most of the courses were requisitioned for military use or returned to agricultural production.

 In the postwar period, Japan's golf courses came under the control of the occupying forces.
 It was not until 1952 that courses started to be returned to Japanese control.
 By 1956 there were 72 courses and in 1957 Torakichi Nakamura and Koichi Ono won the Canada Cup (now World Cup) in Japan, an event that is often cited as igniting the post-war golf boom.
 Between 1960 and 1964 the number of golf courses in Japan increased from 195 to 424.
 By the early 1970s there were over 1,000 courses.
 The 1987 Resort Law that reduced protection on agricultural land and forest preserves created a further boom in course construction and by 2009 there were over 2,400 courses.
 The popularity of golf in Japan also caused many golf resorts to be created across the Pacific Rim.
 The environmental effect of these recent golf booms is seen as a cause for concern by many.